fcchou/HelixMC/doc/source/tutorial.rst

     >>> from helixmc.pose import HelixPose

 The observables for each frame are stored in ``MC_data.npz``.
-Normally the coordinates and reference frames of the last base-pair are recorded.
+Normally the coordinates and reference frames of the last bp are recorded.
 If ``-compute_fuller_link`` or ``-compute_exact_link`` is set to True, the twist and writhe of the helix will also be stored (note that link = twist + writhe).